 - Boiling water tap

-Is the overall look of your open-plan layout contemporary?
-Sleek, flat-fronted kitchen units can be a winner complementing the fuss-free lines of sofas and dining furniture.
+If the aim for the overall look of your open-plan layout is contemporary – sleek, flat-fronted kitchen units can be a winner, complementing the fuss-free lines of sofas and dining furniture.

-Think unit finish, too.
-High-gloss cabinetry can maximise light while painted kitchen cabinets are easy to update if you want to change the colour in the future making them a cost-effective choice.
+It's important to think about your unit finish during this stage, too.
+High-gloss cabinetry can maximize light while painted kitchen cabinets are easy to update if you think you may want to change the color in the future, making them a cost-effective choice.

 - Think about the style of extractor you choose if you’re positioning a hob on an island.
 An island hood may compromise views across the room.
 Would a ceiling extractor be better?